 What to do if no data is shown for a metric

-There are a couple of reasons you may not see data for a particular metric in the benchmarks overview.
-If you haven't started your forecast or entered your actuals in the Scoreboard, you'll see encouragement messaging like this, which tells you where to enter the missing information:
+There are a couple of reasons you may not see data for a particular metric in the Benchmarks overview.
+If you haven't started your forecast or entered your actuals in the Scoreboard, you'll see messages like these, which tell you where to enter the missing information:

-However, if you have started your forecast and/or entered your actuals into the Scoreboard, and you see the phrase "No Data," it could be because you haven't entered data yet for the month you have selected in the Benchmarks display.
+If you have started your forecast and/or entered your actuals into the Scoreboard, and you see the phrase "No Data," it could be because you haven't entered data yet for the month you have selected in the Benchmarks display.
 Click the date menu in the upper right corner to change the display date: